 Use of Legal Counsel and Conflict of Interest:

-The CEO or the resource development director shall seek the advice of the Zoo’s legal counsel in all matters regarding planned giving which involve any agreement, which is binding on the Zoo.
+The CFO shall seek the advice of the Zoo’s legal counsel in all matters regarding planned giving which involve any agreement, which is binding on the Zoo.

 All planned gift agreements provided to a donor by the Zoo will be created by or reviewed by legal counsel.